Skip to main content

 Trial

 Before trial, the prosecution and defense are supplied with a list of potential jurors called a panel.
 The parties can then confer on a jury questionnaire for the panel to fill out and return.
 An experienced sex crime attorney will use the panel’s responses to identify jurors who are prejudiced and, even worse, may not be amenable to being educated on the true facts of your case.
-Generally, those panel members can be dismissed outright.shutterstock_121503349
+Generally, those panel members can be dismissed outright.Jury

 At trial, each side gets a set number of what are known as “peremptory challenges” by which a juror can be released for any reason other than membership in a protected class such as race, national origin, religion, and so forth.